sympy/sympy/doc/src/tutorial/matrices.rst

 ------------

-If your matrix operations are failing or returning wrong answers, one of the common reasons would be zero testing.
+If your matrix operations are failing or returning wrong answers, the common reasons would likely be from zero testing.
 If there is an expression not properly zero-tested, it can possibly bring issues in finding pivots for gaussian elimination, or deciding whether the matrix is inversible,